ncsu-landscape-dynamics/pops-core/README.md

 ### Bug Fixes

 Most bugs/issues will be found in the **master** branch as it is the branch being used in the R package and Grass Module.
 Thus bug fixes should be merged into **master** once tested on both R and Grass.
-Bug fixes should be released as minor versions (e.g. if major release is 1.0 then the first bug fix would be released as version 1.1).
+Bug fixes should be released as minor versions (e.g. if major release is 1.0 then the first bug fix would be released as version 1.1 and both R and Grass would be updated to 1.1.0).
+If a bug is found in one of the interfaces (R package or Grass Module) that doesn't require a change to PoPS Core then these repositories should be updated indepentantly and maintain a patch release 1.0.x (e.g. if the current version of the R package is 1.1.0 and Grass Module is 1.1.0 and a bug is found in the R package then the R package version becomes 1.1.1 while the Grass version is 1.1.0).

 ### New Features

 When creating new features create a branch from **master** using the following syntax **feature/new_feature**.
 For example, we want to add a transportation network model for human assisted dispersal, the branch created would be named feature/transportation_network_model (or similar).
 New features will be merged into **master** once tested based on the priorities of our stakeholders first.
-Once new features are tested in R and Grass with the latest bug fixes and any other new features being included in the next major release we will merge them into **master** and create an official major release version (e.g. update from version 1.1 to version 2.0).
+Once new features are tested in R and Grass with the latest bug fixes and any other new features being included in the next major release we will merge them into **master** and create an official major release version (e.g. update from version 1.1 to version 2.0 and the R package and Grass Module are updated to 2.0.0).

 If you are interested in contributing to PoPS and are not a core developer on the model, please take a look at following documents to make the process as seamless as possible.